 Medicare should offer clinicians the tools and technical support needed so they can improve quality and assist patients in adopting healthy lifestyles.

-The use of beneficiary incentives in Medicare should neither reduce access to health care nor create barriers to care by imposing unaffordable cost-sharing charges on Medicare beneficiaries.
+Beneficiary incentives in Medicare should neither reduce access to health care nor create barriers to care by imposing unaffordable cost-sharing charges.

 Medicare should educate beneficiaries to understand that quality and resource use vary by provider and that quality can be measured and improved.
 Educational information should be designed in conjunction with the dissemination of comparative information available at medicare.gov.
 That data compares provider performance in several different settings, demonstrates quality differences between and among providers and practitioners, and helps beneficiaries make more informed decisions based on providers’ quality, safety, and efficiency.

-Medicare should continue to improve and disseminate educational materials for consumers.
+Medicare should continue to improve and disseminate educational materials for consumers and ensuring materials are sensitive to the linguistic and cultural needs of the target population as well as their health-literacy and decision-making skills.
 It should conduct outreach to help beneficiaries understand their role in improving health care quality and efficiency and the importance of adopting healthy behaviors, such as using evidence-based support tools and consumer engagement.

 Before implementing differential cost-sharing for consumers, Medicare should give adequate notice to beneficiaries of its intention to do so.

-Medicare should not alter cost-sharing charges to encourage beneficiaries to seek care from high-performing providers and practitioners unless there is strong evidence that the quality of care provided to beneficiaries will improve, an indication that savings will result either immediately or over time, and a reasonable transition period for beneficiaries to demonstrate their ability to use and act on comparative information.
+The Centers for Medicare & Medicaid Services (CMS) should evaluate the impact on beneficiaries and program resources to determine if consumer incentives achieve expected outcomes.
+Medicare should not alter cost-sharing charges to encourage beneficiaries to seek care from high-performing providers and practitioners unless there is strong evidence that the quality of care provided will improve, an indication that savings will result either immediately or over time, and a reasonable transition period for beneficiaries to demonstrate their ability to use and act on comparative information.

 Protections and safeguards

-AARP supports cost-sharing that encourages appropriate use of high-value prescription drugs (whether brand-name or generic) that is based on the clinical benefits achieved.
+Cost-sharing measures should encourage appropriate use of high-value prescription drugs (whether brand-name or generic) based on the clinical benefits achieved.

 Cost alone is an inadequate measure of performance and must not be used as the sole determinant of value.

-To ensure that differential cost-sharing designed to encourage particular behaviors is working as intended (i.e., to improve quality and reduce costs), CMS should actively and routinely monitor performance.
-CMS should look for any unintended consequences (e.g., barriers impeding access to care, barriers to accessing care from high-performing providers, or inability to afford care due to high cost-sharing charges) that may arise when VBP is implemented among all population groups, including racial and ethnic groups that have experienced discrimination, low-income people, and members of other vulnerable subpopulations.
-In the event that such unintended consequences are identified, CMS must take immediate action to stop them.
+To ensure that differential cost-sharing designed to encourage particular behaviors is working as intended (e.g., through improved quality and reduce costs), CMS should actively and routinely monitor performance as well as beneficiary impact.
+CMS should look for any unintended consequences (e.g., barriers impeding access to care, barriers to accessing care from high-performing providers, or inability to afford care due to high cost-sharing charges) that may arise when value-based purchasing is implemented among all population groups, including members of historically disadvantaged groups, people with low incomes, and members of other vulnerable subpopulations.
+If unintended consequences are identified, CMS must take immediate action to stop them.